How to Backup Data without Booting into Windows

 Step 3: On the main window, click "File" and choose the files or data you want to back up.

-Step 4: Select a destination to save your backup file.
+Step 4: Click "Browse" to select a destination to save your backup file.

 Step 5: Click "Proceed" to execute your operation.